TW2/Feuille/README.md

 - [ ] Karaoke, make your own kara
 - [ ] OCR, with Tesseract OCR

-Each module can be added and deleted many times.
+Each module can be added and deleted many times and moved according to the current UI matrix.